Orange & Lemon Curd Biscuits

 - Lemon curd – is the perfect smooth creamy filling to sandwich between these biscuits.
 It adds the perfect amount of citrus kick to complement the crisp outer shell and the soft inside of the biscuits.

-- Salt – I highly recommend adding a good pinch of fine salt to your biscuit doughs.
+- Salt – I highly recommend adding a good pinch of fine salt to your biscuit dough.
 It might seem a bit weird, but it actually has the incredible ability to enhance sweetness, suppress bitterness, and elevate the flavour of all the ingredients, making your biscuits taste even better.
 It’s pretty crazy, the sodium in the salt sends signals to move glucose into your tongue’s sweet taste receptors, making the sweetness really pop.
 So, don’t be afraid to sprinkle a little salt – it’ll take your biscuits to the next level!
+I recommend Maldon Sea salt flakes or Cornish sea salt, but any good quality sea salt is fine.

 WHAT VARIATIONS CAN I MAKE?